1975–76 Port Vale F.C. season: Finances

 On the financial side, the Horton transfer and donations of £19,965 from the Development Fund ensured a profit of £24,819.
 An increase in ticket prices offset the cost of a reduced average gate.
-An income of £2,775 was gained from renting out space to market traders, however Stoke-on-Trent Council soon put a stop to this.
+An income of £2,775 was gained from renting out space to market traders; however, Stoke-on-Trent Council soon put a stop to this.
 Geoff Morris left on a free transfer in the summer, signing with Kidderminster Harriers.

 Cup competitions

-In the FA Cup, Vale progressed past Southern League Grantham 4–1 in Burslem following a 2–2 draw away.
-This proved a lucky escape for Vale as Brownbill's equalizing goal at Grantham was allowed to stand despite an obvious handball.
+In the FA Cup, Vale progressed past Southern League side Grantham 4–1 in Burslem following a 2–2 draw away.
+This proved a lucky escape for Vale as Brownbill's equalising goal at Grantham was allowed to stand despite an obvious handball.
 Many Vale supporters said that the linesman had raised his flag, only to lower it after being threatened by irate Vale spectators.
-In the Second Round they faced Fourth Division Huddersfield Town at Leeds Road, and were eliminated 2–1.
+In the second round they faced Fourth Division side Huddersfield Town at Leeds Road, and were eliminated 2–1.

-In the League Cup, the new two-legged format only resulted in a 4–4 aggregate draw, and so a replay was held at Gay Meadow, Shrewsbury, which Hereford won 1–0.
+In the League Cup, the new two-legged format only resulted in a 4–4 aggregate draw despite Vale having led by four goals at half-time of the first leg, and so a replay was held at Gay Meadow, Shrewsbury, which Hereford won 1–0 after Terry Bailey was sent off.
 Cullerton scored a hat-trick in the first leg, thereby making 'a fairytale come true' by hitting three in his first game back at Vale Park.